auth0/docs/articles/appliance/infrastructure/security.md

 ### Initial Configuration

-Auth0's remote access method for initial configuration requires SSH access via Jumphost (the preferred method) or VPN.
+Auth0's remote access method for initial configuration requires SSH access via Jumphost.
 After the initial setup, please feel free to disable this connection.

 ### Updates, Maintenance, and Troubleshooting

 Typically, updates are performed via the Auth0 Dashboard.
-If Auth0 needs to remote in to identify and troubleshoot issues, an Auth0 Customer Success Engineer will need access to the PSaaS Appliance through SSH access via Jumphost (the preferred method) or over VPN.
+If Auth0 needs to remote in to identify and troubleshoot issues, an Auth0 Customer Success Engineer will need access to the PSaaS Appliance through SSH access via Jumphost.
 This connection can be enabled for and disabled after the agreed-upon time frames for work.